zanemilo/Dijjon/README.md

 At its core, this project is about expression—about finding a way to share my love for games and storytelling while building something I can be proud of.
 It’s a personal journey, one fueled by a passion for crafting experiences that might inspire others the way games once inspired me.

+## Key Features

+### Custom Engine Architecture
+- **Modular Design:** The codebase is organized into dedicated modules (e.g., `Quest`, `QuestManager`, `DialogueManager`, `InteractionManager`) to separate concerns and enhance maintainability.
+- **Agile & Iterative Development:** The project employs mini-sprints to continuously integrate new features, refactor code, and refine gameplay mechanics.
 Current Sprint Goal

     Primary Goals: